Which are the safest cities in South America to visit?

 It offers many opportunities for fun!
 You can enjoy the nightlife, explore European architecture, and visit the many different attractions.

 Ecuador is right behind Uruguay and Chile on the Global Peace Index.

 This is why it’s one of the safest places to travel in South America.
 Cuenca is a wonderful city to visit because it provides all the perks of bigger cities such as Quito, without the same risk.

 The place is charming and safe, not to mention, there’s a lot of preserved history you can explore.
-See this list of best things to do in Cuenca for some more suggestions on what to do while in Ecuador.

 When you think of Brazil, Rio de Janeiro is likely the first place that comes to mind.
 However, there are tons of places to visit in this exciting country.